AlgyJr/ios_guides/Tab-Bar-Quickstart.md

 ## Storyboard setup
 ### Step 1: Add tab bar controller as initial view controller
-In Interface Builder delete the pegenerated view controller and drag a `Tab Bar Controller` from the Object Library into your storyboard.
+In Interface Builder delete the pregenerated view controller and drag a `Tab Bar Controller` from the Object Library into your storyboard.
 It will come preconfigured with two tabs corresponding to two view controllers.
 Many times you will want your